"What is a doula?"

 UNDERSTANDING a collective is only as strong as the voices and person within it.

-the move perspective - the strong the collective.
+the move perspective - the stronger the collective.

 THAT BEING SAID.....

-I am placing boundaries within this project as I am the know creating it.
+I am placing boundaries within this project as I am the one creating it.

 This space (project) strives to be: